nwisbeta/github.io/pages/app_design/layout.md

 ## Columns for layout

-The design must use a central column, for those pages that do not display _(fetched?)_ data.
+The design must use a central column, for those pages that do not display data, such as results.
 Pages with a list of items must have a single column with left text alignment.
 The design should centre the most important data as a heading, where appropriate.

 When the design uses columns to display information:
 * Do not use more than two columns, on a page with portrait orientation
-* Information type, _typically a field name?_, must appear in the left column
+* Information type, such as a field name, must appear in the left column
-* Relevant information, _typically field contents?_, must appear in bold in the right column
+* Relevant information, such as the field contents, must appear in bold in the right column
 * data fields must appear with only one data field on each row

 Avoid a layout that requires a lot of scrolling.